ipopescu/docs/source/docs/casper/developers/json-rpc/types_chain.md

     Required Parameters:

-    `key` The Account key as a formatted string whose named keys contain dictionary_name.
+    * `key` The Account key as a formatted string whose named keys contain dictionary_name.

-    `dictionary_name` The named key under which the dictionary seed URef is stored.
+    * `dictionary_name` The named key under which the dictionary seed URef is stored.

-    `dictionary_item_key` The dictionary item key formatted as a string.
+    * `dictionary_item_key` The dictionary item key formatted as a string.

 * `ContractNamedKey` Lookup a dictionary item via a Contract's named keys.

+    Required Parameters:

-    `key` The contract key as a formatted string whose named keys contains dictionary_name.
+    * `key` The contract key as a formatted string whose named keys contains dictionary_name.

+    * `dictionary_name` The named key under which the dictionary seed URef is stored.

+    * `dictionary_item_key` The dictionary item key formatted as a string.

+* `EntityNamedKey`

+    Required Parameters:

+    * `key` The entity address formatted as a string.

-    `dictionary_name` The named key under which the dictionary seed URef is stored.
+    * `dictionary_name` The named key under which the dictionary seed URef is stored.

-    `dictionary_item_key` The dictionary item key formatted as a string.
+    * `dictionary_item_key` The dictionary item key formatted as a string.

 * `URef` Lookup a dictionary item via its seed URef.

+    Required Parameters:

-    `seed_uref` The dictionary's seed URef.
+    * `seed_uref` The dictionary's seed URef.

-    `dictionary_item_key` The dictionary item key formatted as a string.
+    * `dictionary_item_key` The dictionary item key formatted as a string.

 * `Dictionary` Lookup a dictionary item via its unique key.